Chanel Branch: Background

 In the summer of 2019, Branch filed to fill a vacancy in the Baltimore City Council that was left by the appointment of Brandon Scott to serve as the council's president.
 In October 2019, Branch announced her candidacy for the Baltimore City Council, seeking to challenge councilmember Danielle McCray, who won the nomination over Branch.
 Branch dropped out of the race for the Baltimore City Council on February 4, 2020.

 In January 2020, after the resignation of Delegate Cheryl Glenn following federal corruption charges, Branch applied to fill the seat vacated by Glenn in the Maryland House of Delegates.
 The Baltimore City Democratic Central Committee voted to recommend Branch to the seat, with three members, including herself, voting for Branch and the other four members split among three other candidates.
-During the committee vote, party officials prevented reporters from entering the meeting room, saying that media was not allowed at the request of Humanim, the non-profit that owned the building.
-Reporters were later allowed to attend the second half of the meeting.
+During the committee vote, party officials prevented reporters from entering the meeting room, claiming that media was not allowed at the request of Humanim, the non-profit that owned the Wiessner-American Brewery building where the meeting took place.
+Reporters were later allowed to attend the second half of the meeting, and Humanim clarified it was not their policy to ban reporters from the open Democratic process.
 Following this incident, 45th District residents delivered a letter to Baltimore Democratic leaders, alleging that the process of filling a House of Delegates vacancy violated party bylaws and the Maryland Open Meetings Act.
 The letter called for Governor Hogan and the Baltimore City Democratic State Central Committee to reject the nomination and do the vote over.
-Governor Hogan appointed Branch to the Maryland House of Delegates on January 28, 2020.
+Nevertheless, Governor Hogan appointed Branch to the Maryland House of Delegates on January 28, 2020.